-There are two times to be aware of: the Christmas/New Year’s holidays and Golden Week (Japanese holiday usually between the end of April to the first week of May).
-If you’re traveling during one of these weeks, you’ll want to make sure you book in advance.
+There are two times to be aware of: the Christmas/New Year’s holidays and Golden Week (a Japanese holiday usually between the end of April to the first week of May).
+If you’re traveling during one of these weeks, it's a good idea to book more in advance.

 Hawaii also sees a steady stream of visitors during the summer.
 With kids out of school, it’s a popular time for families to take vacations.

-Even if you’ve booking last minute, you should be able to find flights and hotel rooms during peak times.
+Even if you're booking last-minute, you should be able to find flights and hotel rooms during peak times.
 Planning early is best, of course, but if your schedule only allows you to travel during these times, you’ll be fine.

 Again, peak season is not overly crowded in our opinion, but if you want to aim for better rates and fewer tourists, the low season might provide you with that.